 There has been an increase in the number of credit firms providing ‘medium-term’ payday loans, and it is something we can expect to continue to grow.
 Whilst payday loans have been typically used to lend money to borrowers for a period of usually between 14 and 28 days, these new medium-term loans will be able to give consumers the opportunity to get finance for a far longer period of at least three, six, nine or even twelve months in total.

-These new wave of medium-term payday loans by companies such as My Jar are more flexible than the original short-term payday loans online, as it enables customers to borrow a larger amount of money, but with a longer repayment term.
+These new wave of medium-term payday loans by companies such as My Jar are more flexible than the original short-term payday loans online, see here for an example, as it enables customers to borrow a larger amount of money, but with a longer repayment term.
 Furthermore, borrowers also have the option to repay back their loan early if they want to, which can help to reduce the total interest they will end up needing to pay.

 Better price comparison site regulation